-The Liquidity GAP reports are prepared by the Treasury ALM while using normal behaviour cash flow and limits approved by the BoD.
+The Liquidity GAP reports are prepared by the ALM-Treasury by using behavioural and modelled cash flows and limits approved by the BoD.
 Moreover, the Bank also uses the CBK Liquidity GAP reports.
 Funding limits of EUR 35 million are available from TEB A.S. to cover the Bank's liquidity needs.